burtonr/blog/content/posts/right-solution.md

 When you ignore the best practices, and solve the problem immediately, sometimes you'll find that the first solution you thought would be best won't work at all and just cause more problems.
 Solving simple problems one at a time allows the right _solution_ to be found on it's own.

 # Don't Panic
 Easier said than done.
 Solve the simple problems first.
 Then, solve the problems that come up after that.
 Don't think about the code review, or how someone else will react to seeing "Scuba Steve" in you code.
 The right solution is out there, but it may be hiding.
 In a castle.
-Gaurded by dragons.
+Guarded by dragons.
 Don't think about picking the lock to the door where the solution is hiding before facing your first dragon.